total-typescript/total-typescript-book/book-content/book.md

 };
 ````

 The `@param` tag is used to describe the parameters of the function.
-The `@example` tag is used to provide an example of how the function can be used.
+The `@example` tag is used to provide an example of how the function can be used, using markdown syntax.

 There are many, many more tags available for use in JSDoc comments.
 You can find a full list of them in the [JSDoc documentation](https://jsdoc.app/).